keerthi-code-web/DearThreado/README.md

 ## ✨ Project Overview

-DearThreado focuses on making handmade and personalized gifting simple, meaningful, and convenient.

-The platform allows customers to:

-- Explore handmade and personalized products
-- Browse products through categories and subcategories
-- View detailed product information
-- Personalize eligible products
-- Add products to cart
-- Place orders
-- Track order status
-- Cancel orders when applicable
-- Submit product reviews and ratings
-- Send custom gift requests
-- Receive notifications related to their activities
+DearThreado is designed around the idea that a meaningful gift is more than just an object.

+The platform brings together handmade products, personalization, customer requests, and a structured ordering experience into one web application.

+Customers can explore products, personalize eligible gifts, place orders, track their orders, submit reviews, and communicate unique gift ideas through custom requests.

-The platform also provides an Admin Portal that enables administrators to manage the store and monitor important activities from a centralized dashboard.
+The Admin Portal provides centralized tools to manage the catalogue, orders, reviews, customer requests, and important store activities.

 ---